Wilfrid Mellers: Career

 After writing many articles for Leavis's journal Scrutiny since the September 1936 issue, he appeared on the editorial board of the January 1942 issue, and continued in that position until the December 1948 issue.
 Mellers also wrote regularly as a critic and reviewer for New Statesman, The Listener, The New Republic, The Times Literary Supplement and The Musical Times.

 In 1945 Mellers was appointed to teach English and music at Downing College, and from 1948 until 1964 he became extramural tutor in music at Birmingham University.
 While there he established a series of music summer schools for adults at Attingham Park in Shropshire, attracting prominent international composers, performers and scholars to help.
 From 1960 for two years he lived and worked in America as Andrew Mellon visiting professor of music at the University of Pittsburgh.

 From 1964 until 1981 he was founding professor and head of the Music Department at the University of York; he remained emeritus professor of music there until his death.
 In contrast to most university music departments at the time which were dominated by musicology, Mellers focused the courses on performance leading towards composition and staffed his department with young composers, including Peter Aston, David Blake, Bernard Rands, and Robert Sherlaw Johnson.
 John Paynter joined a little later.

 He was also an honorary fellow at Downing College, Cambridge.
 On 12 July 1981, he received an honorary degree of music from the City University, London.

 Following a divorce from Vera, Mellers married the singer Peggy Pauline Lewis in 1950.
 They divorced in 1976.
 He married for a third time in 1987 to Robin Stephanie Hildyard.
 There were four daughters.
-He died of heart disease at his home, The Granary, Plaster Pitts Farm, Scrayingham, Malton, in Yorkshire.
+He died in 2008 aged 94 of heart disease at his home, The Granary, Plaster Pitts Farm, Scrayingham, near Malton, in Yorkshire.